oanda/apidocs/v1/trades.md

-  "price" : 1.45123,                     // The price the trade was executed at "takeProfit" : 1.7,                    // The take-profit associated with the trade, if any "stopLoss" : 1.4,                      // The stop-loss associated with the trade, if any "trailingStop" : 50                    // The trailing stop associated with the trade, if an }
+  "price" : 1.45123,                     // The price the trade was executed at "takeProfit" : 1.7,                    // The take-profit associated with the trade, if any "stopLoss" : 1.4,                      // The stop-loss associated with the trade, if any "trailingStop" : 50                    // The trailing stop associated with the trade, if any "trailingAmount" : 1.44613             // The trailing amount associated with the trade, if any.
+                                            Returns -1 if our trailing amount server is unavailable }
 ~~~